sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

-* The student you want to mark absent should not already be marked absent.
+* Your target student should not already be marked absent.

 </box>